BabisSt/LSH-HyperCube-for-NN-and-Clustering/README.md

 First Project For Software Development for Algorithmic Problems

-Implemented LSH and HyperCube algorithms in d-dimensional space with L2 metric for:
+Implemented LSH and HyperCube algorithms in d-dimensional space with L2 metric for:<br />

-	The nearest neighbor
+	The nearest neighbor<br />
-	N nearest neighbors
+	N nearest neighbors<br />

-K-means ++ and Lloyd's algorthims for Clustring
+K-means ++ and Lloyd's algorthims for Clustring<br />
 Not fully functional